morimekta/thrift-j2/src/site/markdown/index.md

 * `java.exception.class` Which exception class to inherit from.
 This must be the full class path of an exception.
 Note that whether it is an exception is not checked in the generator, it is plainly trusted as the exception class.
+* `java.tostring.maxlength` Each field in a message (union, struct, exception) can be annotated with this which limits the given field's output when calling `toString()`.
+Useful if you are forwarding `PMessage` to a logger and don't want to log large fields.
+Currently only supports `string` and `binary`.
 * `java.service.methods.throws` Which replaces the declared exceptions with the given exception class on the **service interface only**.
 Also note that: